-The 20th century saw the advent of the automobile, and the addition of trolley service in 1904 led to the rapid residential development of the South Hills, including the Brookline community, then refered to as West Liberty Borough.
-Annexed into the city of Pittsburgh in 1908, Brookline grew quickly throughout the 1920s, as did the entire South Hills area.
+The 20th century saw the advent of the automobile, and the addition of electrified trolley service in 1904 led to the rapid residential development of the South Hills, including the Brookline community, then referred to as West Liberty Borough.
+The sale of ten farms to developers on March 12, 1905 marked the birth of Brookline.
+Annexed into the city of Pittsburgh in 1908, Brookline grew unabated throughout the 1920s, as did the entire South Hills area.

 Brookline Boulevard, the community's main artery and home of the commercial district, was the central hub around which the neighborhood grew.
 It was similar to today's suburban malls, where most of the community's needs could be satisfied.

 There were food stores, hardware stores, doctor's offices, soda shops, shoe stores, repair stores, dance halls, night clubs, a bowling alley and two movie theatres.
 For those who needed to travel, the public transportation network could get a person anywhere in the city.